List of The Rising of the Shield Hero characters: Antagonists

 A Dragon Emperor from the parallel world, who prior to the start of the series, attempted to conquer humanity.
 Defeated by the Hunting Hero Kizuna and her allies, his remains are taken and used to forge new weapons.
 In preparation against Kyo, Naofumi is gifted with part of his dragon core, unwittingly merging it Dragon Emperor Gaelion's core to power up his shield.
 Now inside the Legendary Shield, the Demon Dragon chooses to bide his time and secretly assists Naofumi in his battle against Kyo.

 He makes his presence fully known after Gaelion is possessed by Dragon Emperor Gaelion by hijacking the connection between them and Naofumi and Filo; who had previously powered themselves up using dragon cores.
 Absorbing power from his victims, he uses Naofumi as medium and takes his strength from the Shield of Wrath; becoming an embodiment of Naofumi's inner darkness called the Wrath Dragon.
 Upon defeat, no longer able to maintain his physical form, he retreats to the inside of the Legendary Shield and Filo's body, vowing to return should Naofumi allow his rage to take control again.

-Seeking counter measures in the fight against the Vanguards of the Waves, Naofumi and Kizuna reluctantly choose to revive the Demon Dragon using the remains of his core.
-Reborn as a female dragon and placed under Kizuna's ownership, the Demon Dragon recognizing the threat at hand agrees to a treaty with her rivals.
-Having taking a liking to Naofumi and vowing loyalty to him, often sexually harassing him, she shares her knowledge of ancient magic and resources.
+Seeking counter measures in the fight against the Vanguards of the Waves, Naofumi and Kizuna reluctantly choose to revive the Demon Dragon using the remains of his core, in addition to wanting him to be enslaved and under Kizuna ownership, which would ultimately fail on both accounts.
+Reborn as a female dragon, the Demon Dragon recognizing the threat at hand agrees to a century long truce with her rivals.
+Having taking a liking to Naofumi and vowing loyalty solely to him, often sexually harassing him, she shares her knowledge of ancient magic and resources.
 She later uses her magic to place a copy of her mind within the Legendary Shield to assist Naofumi in casting magic and provide guidance even while in different worlds.
-Despite their alliance, she unnerves her allies in battle by devouring souls of fallen enemies and turning their corpses into zombie servants.
+Despite their alliance, she unnerves her allies in battle by devouring the souls of fallen enemies and turning their corpses into zombie servants, while also finding great enjoyment in killing those who are inferior to her.